AsFT: Anchoring Safety During LLM Fine-Tuning Within Narrow Safety Basin: Methodology

+The term $C^{\perp}_{\text{harm}} \Delta \mathbf{W}$ precisely isolates the component of the parameter update orthogonal to the alignment direction.
+As our findings indicate that this subspace is the primary source of safety degradation, our core strategy is to directly suppress this component by penalizing its $\ell_2$ norm.

-\textbf{Training Objective.} To mitigate potentially harmful updates and ensure model safety during fine-tuning, we introduce a regularization term that specifically penalizes updates deviating from the alignment direction.
+\textbf{Training Objective.} To mitigate potentially harmful updates and enforce this safety constraint during fine-tuning, we introduce a regularization term that specifically penalizes updates deviating from the alignment direction.
 Thus, our total loss function is defined as:

 where $\mathcal{L}_{\text{task}}$ represents the original task loss associated with the specific objective, and $\lambda$ controls the regularization strength.
-By constraining the magnitude of $C{\perp}\Delta\mathbf{W}$, the regularizer maintains the model’s alignment with safety guidelines while preserving task performance.
+By constraining the magnitude of $C^{\perp}_{\text{harm}}\Delta\mathbf{W}$, the regularizer maintains the model’s alignment with safety guidelines while preserving task performance.